For Better or For Worse by Lynn Johnston for August 24, 2015

 16. Jasper1

-nikkib Premium Member almost 9 years ago
+nikkib Premium Member over 9 years ago

 I agree that children should call adults by some title showing respect whether it is Mr./Miss followed by a first name or a last name.
 However, if that adult has told them to call them by their first name then I think that is okay and certainly not disrespectful.
 In fact, some might say it is disrespectful to not honor that adult’s wish as to how they want to be addressed.
 I find it interesting that @3 Fighting Fish jumped straight to the negative assumption that Annie had not already told Elizabeth that it was okay to call her “Annie”.
 That may not be the case, but why jump to the negative so quickly?